Marcellis/mad-codelabs/docs/level4-task1/level4-task-1.md

 The reason why we have to start all the Coroutines inside a Main dispatcher is because it’s not possible to modify the user interface within an IO thread.

-It is better practice defining a single CoroutineScope as a variable and then use that to launch a coroutine.
+It is better practice defining a single `CoroutineScope` as a variable and then use that to launch a coroutine.
-As shown in the second code block.
-We will be using that implementation in the next steps.
+This is shown in the code block with the `mainScope` variable.

 Positive
 : There are no products in the Room database yet so if you run the app now no errors should occur, but the list should be empty.